spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   Declination center, in decimal degrees, of the IFU cube that defines the location of xi/eta tangent plane projection origin.

 ``cube_pa``
   The position angle of the IFU cube in decimal degrees (E from N).
+If ``cube_pa`` is supplied together with ``coord_system=ifualign``, the explicit position angle takes precedence and the output cube is built in the sky coordinate system at the requested position angle.

 ``nspax_x``
   The odd integer number of spaxels to use in the x dimension of the tangent plane.